neophob/PixelController/README.md

 * Element Labs Stealth LED panel.
 No longer in production (http://cled.barcousa.com/support/STEALTH/STEALTH_Users_Guide.pdf)
 * Generic UDP Devices (for example Raspberry Pi, check out the PixelPi Software)

+Check out the data/ArduinoFW directory, all Arduino based firmware files are stored there.

 ## FRONTENDS
 There are different frontends for PixelController:
-* Native Java: based on P5, default frontend
+* Native Java: the default frontend is started when PixelController starts.
-* PixConCli: Command Line Interface for PixelController, works also remote
+* PixConCli: Command Line Interface for PixelController, works also remote.
+The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
-* PureData: PureData frontend (http://puredata.info/ download the extended Version), very flexible, extensible (OSC, MIDI)
+* PureData: PureData frontend (http://puredata.info/ download the extended Version), very flexible, extensible (OSC, MIDI).
+The PureData file is called `PixelController.pd`.

 ##INTERFACES
 * OSC interface, default listening port 9876.
 Processing examples included how to communicate with PixelController via OSC protocol